ajhelsby/aws-flyway-migration-lambda/README.md

 # AWS Lambda Database Schema Migration

-The database migrator is a java serverless application that can be used to make changes to the a database schema.
+The database migrator is a java serverless application that can be used to make changes to a database schema.
 SQL-based migrations are typically used for:

 1. DDL changes (CREATE/ALTER/DROP statements for TABLES,VIEWS,TRIGGERS,SEQUENCES,…)